 - Arguing that the pornography was not possessed “knowingly” based on the nature of filing sharing programs, computer viruses and spyware, or other users on the computer

 Several defenses are also statutory, meaning that the legislature has acknowledged them in the child pornography statute.
 These defenses include, but are not limited to:

 - Possessing less than three (3) images and promptly destroying the images and reporting them to law enforcement officials

 - Producing, reproducing, transferring materials where the person was actually an adult at the time, with no intent to convey the image as a minor engaged in sexually explicit conduct

 Do Not Hesitate- Get us working for you today!

 Getting charged with a child pornography crime can be humiliating and debilitating.
 Just the mere accusation of this type of crime can have long lasting effects on one’s life.
-If you or a loved one have been arrested for a child porn crime in Rhode Island, contact the experienced and dedicated criminal defense attorneys at Abilheira Law today.
+If you or a loved one have been arrested for a child porn crime in Rhode Island, contact the experienced and dedicated pornography defense attorneys at Abilheira Law today.
 Our lawyers will go to work for you immediately and will help preserve your reputation and your freedom.

 Call Rhode Island Child Pornography Defense Lawyers today- (401) 307-4083!